List on Bids44 →

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: The Vivo T4 in 2026 is an excellent choice if you’re on a tight budget, need a reliable secondary device, or primarily use your phone for basic tasks like calls, messaging, social media, and light browsing.
-Look for units in “Good” to “Like New” condition with at least 80% battery health.
-Expect to pay between ₹6,500 and ₹13,000 for a well-maintained unit.
-If your budget stretches higher, consider a newer generation Vivo phone like a Vivo T6 or T7 for continued software support and improved performance.
+For buyers: The Vivo T4 in 2026 is an excellent choice if you’re on a tight budget and primarily need a phone for basic communication, social media, and media consumption.
+It’s ideal for light users, students, or as a reliable secondary device.
+Look for units in “Good” condition with 80%+ battery health, typically priced between ₹6,500-₹9,000.
+If your budget stretches a bit higher, consider a newer Vivo model like a Vivo T5 or T6 for better software support and performance longevity.

 Personalized estimate